 So, which of these "happy chemicals" do you think you need more of?
 Now, write down one thing you can do this week to get it flowing.
 Start hacking your brain for more joy at work today! coming soon!You know that twilight zone between Christmas and New Years?
 I'm hosting free workshop on overcoming burnout.
 If you feel like you've run out of hours in the day and f*cks to give, this one's for you.
 Grab a tired work bestie and register for Break the Burnout Cycle: Your Blueprint for Balancing Work, Life, and Personal Growth on Thursday, December 28 at 2pm ET (during nap time, fingers crossed).
 Let's start 2024 by making work suck less together.
 Whatever this week brings, you got this.
 Cassandra |

 I’m a mom, certified career coach, ex-spy, and corporate culture leader.
-I'm driven to make work suck less by helping women break the burnout cycle, pivot with purpose, and thrive in their careers.
-I believe everyone deserves to wake up excited and energized for the day.
-Together, let's find the perspective you need to work, create, and build from a place of joy, not dread. #makeworksuckless
+I make work suck less by helping women break the burnout cycle, pivot with purpose, and thrive in their careers.
+Everyone deserves to wake up excited and energized for the day.
+Let's find the perspective you need to work, create, and build from a place of joy, not dread. #makeworksuckless